Novelty (locomotive): After the Rainhill Trials

-The Replica
+The replica

 For the Rocket 150 event in 1980, a completely new replica of Novelty was constructed by Locomotion Enterprises in the Springwell Workshop of the Bowes Railway.
 It was a fully working replica that was built to look correct when display at the planned event.
-However, many changes were made to reduce the construction costs and meet modern standards.
+However, multiple changes were made to reduce the construction costs and meet modern standards.
 It has been suggested that the replica was built to last no longer than the three days of the Rocket 150 event.

 Some of the differences between the original and replica are: